Amir-Rastkhadiv/fun-gym/README.md

 Fun Gym websites cater to a significant segment of the population.
 Gym users, local communities, health and fitness professionals, tech companies, universities, research institutions, and colleges, as well as potential business investors.

+“When you have a clear vision of your goal, it’s easier to take the first step toward it.”
+[L.L.
+Cool J., rapper and actor](https://www.menshealth.com/fitness/a19547200/best-fitness-quotes-of-all-time/)

 Hence:

 -   #### First Time Visitor Goals: